Brasidas: Legacy

 Chaido Koukouli-Chrysanthaki, in her three-decade research at Amphipolis, offers evidence of the recovery and identification of Brasidas's burial at the ancient Amphipolis' agora.
 According to the Greek historian Thucydides, Brasidas's grave was placed in front of the new, relocated agora of Amphipolis.
 An archaeological dig at Amphipolis unearthed the foundations of a small building, and a cist grave containing the remains of a silver ossuary accompanied by a gold wreath, believed to hold the remains of Brasidas.
 This ossuary is currently located in the Archaeological Museum of Amphipolis.
 The grave itself was a hole dug into the existing rock, with limestone blocks and mortar used to create the cist grave.

 Thucydides's characterisation of Brasidas suggests that Brasidas combined typical Spartan courage with those virtues in which regular Spartans were most signally lacking.
 Brasidas was apparently quick in forming his plans and carried them out without delay or hesitation.
 Furthermore, the rhetoric in the speech of Brasidas to the Acanthians is of noticeably higher quality than the other Spartan speeches recorded by Thucydides (Thuc. iv.
 84–89).
 It appears that Brasidas's un-Spartan virtues raised jealousy and suspicion in Sparta.
 (See in particular Thucydides; what Diodorus xii. adds is mainly oratorical elaboration or pure invention.)

 A fuller account is contained in the histories of Greece (e.g. those of George Grote, Karl Julius Beloch, Georg Busolt, Eduard Meyer) and in Gustav Schimmelpfeng, De Brasidae Spartani rebus gestis atque ingenio (Marburg, 1857).

 The Brasideia (βρασίδεια) was an annual festival held in Sparta to honor Brasidas, who was celebrated as a hero after his death.
 The festival included speeches and athletic contests, which were open only to Spartans.
 A similar festival was also held in Amphipolis, the people there transferred the title of founder (κτίστης) from Hagnon, the Athenian founder, to Brasidas, who was buried in the city.
 Amphipolis honored him with heroic rites, including annual sacrifices and contests.

 In popular culture

 Brasidas appears in the 2018 video game Assassin's Creed Odyssey.
 Brasidas is portrayed in the game as a powerful warrior and close friend of the protagonist.

-Brasidas also appears in the Age of Empires II Grand Campaign as a protagonist for the Spartan side during the Pelepponesian War.
+Brasidas also appears in the Age of Empires II Grand Campaign as a protagonist for the Spartan side during the Peloponnesian War.